SheerinIbrahim/AI_Projects/Gesture_based_brightness-control/README.md

 - MediaPipe: A framework for building multimodal applied ML pipelines for hand tracking.

-- PyAudio: A library for audio processing (used internally by pycaw).

-- PyCaw: A Windows audio library for controlling system volume.
+- screen_brightness_control: A library to programmatically control screen brightness.

 - NumPy: A package for scientific computing, used here for handling numerical operations like interpolation.